In gentrified neighborhoods all over the world, more or less, everything turned into a “craft” during the last decade.

 Next step is roasting the green beans.
-This is the part that is most like alchemy in coffee; the green beans go from small hard seeds that smell grassy and vegetal to the brown, aromatic beans you know.
+This is the part that is most like alchemy in coffee; the green beans go from small hard seeds that smell grassy and vegetal to the brown, aromatic beans you know and love.

 The final step is the preparation in the coffee shop by a trained barista.
 Again, something that’s not simple.

 When I think about a craft, I think about a highly skilled artisan who can transform the mundane into art.
 Like a potter who can turn clay into beautiful ceramic.
 Or the woodturner who makes art of oak.

 When you understand how coffee is produced, you need another mental model than that of craft.
 It merely conveys the wrong thing.

 Sure, there is a ton of skill and effort involved in all the steps of coffee production, but with coffee, there is not a single ‘alchemist’ or craftsman involved; instead, there are many.
 And perhaps Mother Nature is the greatest.